jannatjiaz/AssemblyBasedHaplotypeResolution/README.md

 >   python mpileup_hic.py  --bam hic.sorted.bam --fasta genome.fa --chr chromosome --start $VARIANT  >> mpileup_hic.txt
 > done <  positions.txt

+Please note use the mpileup script that matches the data type.
+For example for ChIP and ATAC use mpileup_pairedend.py or for long read iso-seq use mpileup_longread.py.
+The same parameters are used for all scripts.

 Now you have the which SNPs are present in which reads, you can determine which reads are from which haplotpye based on SNPs.
 Run generate_hic_reads_with_snps.py.
+This can be used on all data types.
 For example for chr1:

-> python generate_hic_reads_with_snps.py \
+> python generate_functional_reads_with_snps.py \
 > --chromosome chr1 --hic_run run1 \
 > --haplotype1_snps haplotype1_snps_chr1.txt \
 > --haplotype2_snps haplotype2_snps_chr2.txt \
 > --mpileup_reads mpileup_hic.txt \
 > --outputdir output_directory

+This will give you two list of reads: one of which is reads which cover SNPs from haplotype 1 and the other that covers haplotype 2.

 ### Haplotype resolution

 The majority of haplotype resolution is from SNP presence but some resolution can be gained from differences in mapping.
 For Hi-C reads, further information is gained from a weighted probability that two reads are interacting at specific distances.
-To take these factors into account, you will need a list of the readnames for all the
+You can also take these factors into account in phasing.

+Fist use samtools (https://github.com/samtools) in order to get the position of mapped reads.
+You will need to map all the Hi-C reads to the haplotype 1 assembly and all the reads to the haplotype 2 assembly:

+> samtools view -F 256 -f65  allreads_hap1.sorted.bam | cut -f1,3,4,5  > R1_hap1.txt
+> samtools view -F 256 -f129  allreads_hap1.sorted.bam | cut -f1,3,4,5 > R2_hap1.txt
+> samtools view -F 256 -f65  allreads_hap2.sorted.bam | cut -f1,3,4,5  > R1_hap2.txt
+> samtools view -F 256 -f129  allreads_hap2.sorted.bam | cut -f1,3,4,5 > R2_hap2.txt

+If using long-reads, for example iso-seq, it is not appropriate to use R1 and R2 so instead use:

+> samtools view -F 256 allreads_hap1.sorted.bam | cut -f1,3,4,5  > R1_hap1.txt
+> samtools view -F 256 allreads_hap2.sorted.bam | cut -f1,3,4,5  > R1_hap2.txt